-Extent of interlinkingRating indicator which measures the extent of interlinking in dual study programmes
+Extent of interlinkingRating indicator which measures the extent of interlinking in cooperate education programmes

-Extent of interlinking of this programmeRating indidator which measures the extent of interlinking in dual study programmes
+Extent of interlinking of this programmeRating indicator which measures the extent of interlinking in cooperate education programmes

 Extent of interlinking: Institutionel levelThe rating indicator uses various dimensions to provide information on the "degree of interlinking" in the dual study system

 Extent of Interlinking: study contentsDimension study contents of the rating indicator "extent of interlinking"